Laars1/sda2_assignment_2/README.md

 # SDA2 Assignment 2
+**NOTE:** The installation and execution process is tested with Windows

 This repository implements a microkernel architecture with plugins for various tasks.
 The core system manages plugins for tasks like logging, word counting, and summarization, which process input files and generate output.